agdturner/agdt-java-project-Geomorphometrics/README.md

 Please see the pom.xml for details.
 1. Grids
 https://github.com/agdturner/agdt-java-generic-grids
-A Java library for 2D square celled spatial raster data processing.
+A Java library for 2D square celled raster data processing - capable of processing very large data sets on relatively modest computational resources.

 ## Contributions
 Please raise issues and submit pull requests in the usual way.
 Contributions will be acknowledged.